CryptoGnome/LimitSwap/README.md

 There are 2 ways to install LimitSwap :

 ### 1/ Download the pre-compiled package
-that we provide on the Release page : it's a .exe file that you can run on your computer.
+That we provide on the Release page : it's a .exe file that you can run on your computer.
 - Pros : very easy to setup
 - Cons : it's pre-compiled, so you cannot check the Source Code

 ### 2/ Compile yourself the Source Code
 Here is a tutorial step-by-step:
 - Download last LimitSwap code here :
 <img src="https://user-images.githubusercontent.com/70858574/145568534-e22c2887-d761-4fba-8dd0-f765b4300a6c.png" width="300">